Cray-HPE/docs-csm/troubleshooting/known_issues/missing_binaries_in_aarch64_images.md

 # Missing binaries in aarch64 Images

-Due to a bug in the QEMU emulation software, there are times that dependencies are missed for packages that are being installed on `aarch64` images when run in emulation on `x86_64` hardware.
+Because of a bug in the QEMU emulation software, there are times that dependencies are missed for packages that are being installed on `aarch64` images when run in emulation on `x86_64` hardware.
 This will usually manifest when the image is being booted or running processes where an error about missing shared libraries is encountered.

-## Root Cause
+## Root cause

 This is due to a bug in the QEMU software when the `ld` search crashes while attempting to follow binary dependencies for packages being installed.
 There are details on the bug here: